henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ## Profile Testing
 The profile test is an essentail test that makes sure that the profile page is able to renders and takes in data corectly.
 The test goes through and makes sure the page renders, profile picture selection works, user input is able to update, and the save and delete but preform as expected.

+## HomePage
+Unit tests for HomePage are located in 'StoryQuest/app/__tests__/page.test.tsx'

+### 'renders the text of the animated title correctly'
+This test verifies that animated title is rendered properly.
+It checks that the rendered span text matches the string characters of ['S', 't', 'o', 'r', 'y', 'Q', 'u', 'e', 's', 't'].

+### 'renders the copyright text correctly'
+This test verifies that the copyright text in the footer is rendered correctly.
+It checks that the correct text, 'Copyright © 2025 StoryQuest', is displayed on the page.

+### 'renders profile button correctly'
+This test checks that the profile button is rendered correctly.
+It ensures that the button is rendered on the page and has the correct text content, 'Profile'.

+### 'renders create button correctly'
+This test ensures the create button is displayed correctly.
+It verifies that the button is rendered on the page and contains the text 'Create'.

+### 'renders join button correctly'
+This test ensures the join button is displayed correctly.
+It confirms that the button is rendered on the page and has the text 'Join'.

+### 'renders gameplay button correctly'
+This test ensures the gameplay button is displayed correctly.
+It checks that the button is rendered on the page and contains the text 'Gameplay'.

 ## Test coverage report:
 npx jest --coverage: rn it doesnt go to 100% for all the files.